-Some articles on Desk to Dirtbag (and just what is a dirtbag, anyway?) contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
-Thank you for reading!
+This article may contain affiliate links.
+If you make a purchase through these links, I will earn a commission at no extra cost to you.
+Thanks!

-We’ve been alternating between tent camping nights and truck camping nights depending on the location.
+Recently, we’ve been alternating between tent camping nights and truck camping nights depending on the location.
 But when you’re in the tent, it’s pretty awesome to just lay back and have the movie floating above you in the tent.

 Generic $9 tablet case from Walmart.

-I used a cheapo folding tablet case from Walmart that I wouldn’t mind modifying.
+I used a cheap folding tablet case from Walmart that I wouldn’t mind modifying.
 First thing was to stick velcro on the front and back in order to keep the tablet case closed while strung above.

 Back of the tablet case with sticky velcro and the cord the lays in the fold.

 I ran a 3′ section of cord where the tablet case folds over and put the toggle cord locks on each end.
-This piece is not attached whatsoever–just held in place by the crease in the tablet while velcro’ed shut.
+This piece is not attached whatsoever–just held in place by the crease in the tablet while velcroed shut.

 Toggle cord locks or whatever they call them…